 If you are going to file yourself, the best time to get a deal on the updated tax software is right after the first of the year.
 The longer you wait, they more expensive it could be, so make sure you aren’t missing out.
 If you are going to use an accountant, you should be scheduling an appointment now.

 First Financial members get discounts on tax software from TurboTax.
 Get started today!

 Know how to file for an extension.

-Sometimes it can be difficult to find all the right documents before the deadline (which in 2017 is going to be April 18th).
+Sometimes it can be difficult to find all the right documents before the deadline.
 All you need to do to receive an extension is fill out and submit Form 4868, though the IRS will not be ready to process these forms until March at the earliest.

 Last year a NerdWallet survey found that the average American scores a 51% on personal finance questions related to US federal income tax returns.
 Most of the questions missed had to do with how retirement accounts, college savings and healthcare can affect your tax return.
 Take some time to fully understand all these factors so you can be sure to get your largest return.

 Article Source: Tyler Atwell for CUInsight.com